x5a/hipproblems/searchrunner/README.md

 # The Problem

-Your job is to build an API that queries each provider and returns a merged list containing all of their results.
+Your job is to build an API that queries each provider via HTTP and returns a merged list containing all of their results.

 Requirements:
-- You must search all providers
+- You must search all providers via HTTP
 - The results should be sorted by agony
 - The scraper APIs already return results sorted by agony, you should take advantage of this!